-With the exception provided for in Section "2.6 Interior Yard Expansion", regrading within the Perimeter Yard is not permitted.
+With exceptions provided for in Section "2.6 Interior Yard Expansion", re-grading within the Perimeter Yard is not permitted.

-The Perimeter Yard may include a Brush Management Zone.
-See Chapters 7 Brush Management.
+The Perimeter Yard may include a Brush Management Zone and La Jolla Valley Rim Lot requirements.
+See Chapters 7 and 8 respectively.